The Junior Big Boat Program introduces Big Boat sailing and Racing to older JSA sailors.

 JBBS Navigation/Seamanship course:

 The navigation/seamanship syllabus and online course is available to prep for the Basic and Advanced navigation tests.
 The tests will be based on this syllabus, which may be used for classroom lessons or online study.
-Please have your designated navigation teacher check details in the link under Resources on the JSA website.
+Please have your designated navigation teacher check details in this link .

 Marlinespike Seamanship Contest: